IvoVuk/Face-Mask-classification/README.md

  samples avg       0.97      0.97      0.97       297
 ```
 ___________________________________________________________________________________________________
-- Fine tunning the model
+### Fine tunning the model
 The model was fine tunned with GlobalAveragePooling2D which acts like regularizer.
 ___________________________________________________________________________________________________

+## Phase 3 : Detection in real-time video streams

+We use our model in real-time video streams as FaceMask detector
+-  Files contained in  "FaceMask_detect_video.zip"